Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="600" alt="33" src="https://github.com/user-attachments/assets/0a348b78-6e73-4f50-b24e-b0e17dd1b30b">

 - we are going to look for the IP address of disney.com

-- In PowerShell type in
+- In PowerShell type in nslookup disney.com and hit enter

+- Once the computer reaches out to the DNS server the DNS server will find out and then tell us the IP address with a bunch of traffic following up behind

+30:10

+-

 <br><br>